ILoveStudy/richardresume.io/english.resume.md

 - Understand the difference between NIO and blocking I/O
 - NIO principle and communication model
-- Understand 5 IO models such as:
-  1. Blocking IO
-  2. Non-Blocking IO
-  3. IO multiplexing
-  4. Signal driven IO
-  5. Asynchronous IO

 ### Understand common java framework source code

 - Understand the Spring IOC source code and be able to customize IOC
-- Understand Spring Aop source code and be able to customize AOP
+- Understand the Spring Aop source code and be able to customize AOP
 - Understand the Spring MVC source code and be able to customize MVC
 - Understand Spring annotation development and be able to customize annotations
 - Understand the new features of Spring 5
 - Understand the source code and principle of the ORM framework MyBatis
-- Understand Spring transaction isolation and propagation

 ### Familiar with Springcloud-based microservice architecture

-- Familiar with the configuration of registry products, such as euroke, zookeeper, consul, and Nacos, understand the advantages and disadvantages of various registry products, and understand their source code and principles
+- Familiar with the configuration of registry products, such as euroake, zookeeper, consul, and Nacos, understand the advantages and disadvantages of various registry products, and understand their source code and principles
-- Familiar with feign declarative calling components, familiar with the application of fuse components, such as hystrix, sentinel fuse configuration and application, and the use of Ribbon load balancing, and understand its source code and principles
+- Familiar with feign declarative calling components, familiar with the application of fuse components, such as hystrix, sentinel fuse configuration and application, and, the use of Ribbon load balancing, and understand its source code and principles
-- Familiar with the application of microservice gateway product components, such as: zuul, configuration and use of springcloud gateway.
+- Familiar with the application of microservice gateway product components, such as: zuul, springcloud gateway configuration and use.
 Zipkin+Sleuth, skywalking link tracking technology, and understand its source code and principle
 - Familiar with message middleware processing such as Kafka, RocketMQ cluster construction and application.
 - Familiar with distributed configuration center component applications, such as: apollo, springcloud config